canfixit/GeologicalAI/terraform/README.md

-# Terraform Configuration for ReactTreeGoAI Project
+# Terraform Configuration for ReactThreeGoAI Project

-This directory contains Terraform configurations to deploy the ReactTreeGoAI application to AWS EC2.
+This directory contains Terraform configurations to deploy the ReactThreeGoAI application to AWS EC2.

 ## Prerequisites